All Products

 Note

-Cancel all refresh tasks of a dynamic table
+Cancel all refresh tasks for a table

 ALTER DYNAMIC TABLE [IF EXISTS ] [<schema>.]<table_name> set (auto_refresh_enable=false);